 Too often we put our jobs, families, and even our friends’ needs above our own.
 This may work for a short time; however, we often end up feeling unhappy, resentful, and completely stressed out.

-Managing stress is a huge part of my 90-Day Intensive program and part of my personal practice to reduce my Anxiety.
+Managing stress is a huge part of my 90-Day Health and Happiness program and part of my personal practice to reduce my Anxiety.
 Lets look a little at what we learn about stress in that program so we can approach this summer with more reasonable goals.